reedu-reengineering-education/sensebox-bike-flutter/docs/DATA_FLOW_ARCHITECTURE.md

 ## 🎯 **Overview**

 This document describes the complete data flow from track recording initiation to data upload to openSenseMap, including the role of each component in the system.
+The architecture has been updated to implement a decoupled retry logic system that prevents circular retry patterns and app hangs.

 ## 🔄 **High-Level Data Flow**